Menu

 Identify business needs and challenges

-Some common needs and challenges that businesses face include:
+Common challenges that businesses face encompasses:

 • Managing and maintaining IT infrastructure